ShreeyaReddyL/ReactFlightApp/README.md

 # ✈️ React Flight Booking App

-A single-page travel booking application built with React, Tailwind CSS, and React Router.
+A single-page flight booking application built with React, Tailwind CSS, and React Router.It is a front-end web application built with React and Vite that allows users to search for flights, view available options, and manage their interests or bookings.
+It uses reusable components and React Context for state management to provide a smooth and dynamic user experience.
+The project is structured for scalability and fast development using modern web tools.

 ## Features

-- 🌍 Browse travel destinations
+- 🌍 **Browse Flights**
+  Explore a list of flights for different travel destinations.

+- 💡 **Save Interested Flights**
-- 💡 Save destinations you're interested in
+  Mark flights you're interested in and view them later in a dedicated section.

-- 📘 View your booked flights
+- 📘 **Booked Flights View**
+  Simulate booking flights and track them in a separate "Booked" section.

-- ⚙️ Modern UI with Tailwind CSS
+- ⚙️ **Modern UI with Tailwind CSS**
+  Clean and responsive interface built with Tailwind for a seamless experience.

-- 🔀 Routing with React Router
+- 🔀 **Routing with React Router**
+  Smooth navigation between pages using React Router for a single-page app feel.

+- 🧩 **Modular Components**
+  Organized structure with reusable components like `FlightCard`, `SearchForm`, `Header`, and more.

+- 🌐 **Global State with React Context**
+  Share flight-related data across the app without prop drilling.
+  `
 ## Tech Stack

 - **React 19**